 And… we love them!

-Each question has the format for a Visual Representation, Equation, and Words.
-These steps were created for the purpose of making sense of a problem instead of using tricks and keywords.
-Students must understand what the problem is asking by completing the graphic organizer.
+Each Christmas word problem has the format for a Visual Representation, Equation, and Words.
+These steps were created for the purpose of making sense of a word problem instead of using tricks and keywords.
+Students must understand what the word problem is asking by completing the graphic organizer.
 Taking time to think and write about their solution helps them be successful.

 The “Convince Me” section is a great Number Talk starter and encourages students to use math vocabulary.

-Our kids loooved solving the problems in pairs.
-Giving them a candy cane also helped!
+Our kids loooved solving the Christmas word problems in pairs.
+Giving them a candy cane also helped! 😉

-Having this Christmas math print and go problem-solving packet on-hand and ready-to-go will ease the stress of this busy time of year!
+Having this print and go Christmas word problem packet on-hand and ready-to-go will ease the stress of this busy time of year!
 It is a super resource for fun, yet meaningful Christmas themed math word problems that will use your students’ excitement in a positive way.

 It will keep them engaged.